 Statement of Purpose |

-DOERS3 positions member organizations to realize the promise of high-quality, accessible, and sustainable OER implementations to achieve equity and student success at scale.
-Leveraging the collective strength of the Collaborative, DOERS3 members build capacity to take established OER initiatives to scale and shape national and state innovation in the areas of OER research, data, policy, accessibility, equity and quality.
-As a group, DOERS3 members believe in supporting student success through the implementation of affordable, openly-licensed alternatives to high-priced, traditionally-copyrighted, instructional materials.
-We recognize that the choice of instructional materials remains the purview of the faculty, and that OER are an increasingly viable option for faculty seeking to prepare and curate relevant and engaging course materials. |
+DOERS positions member organizations to realize the promise of high-quality, accessible, and sustainable OER implementations to achieve student success at scale.
+Leveraging the collective strength of the collaborative, DOERS members build capacity to take established open education initiatives to scale and shape national and state innovation.
+As a group, DOERS members believe in supporting student success through the implementation of free openly-licensed alternatives to high-priced, all-rights-reserved instructional materials.
+We recognize that the choice of instructional materials remains the purview of the educators, and that OER are an increasingly viable option for educators seeking to prepare and curate relevant and engaging course materials. |

-DOERS3 positions member organizations to realize the promise of high-quality, accessible, and sustainable OER implementations to achieve equity and student success at scale |
+DOERS positions member organizations to realize the promise of high-quality, accessible, and sustainable OER implementations to achieve student success at scale. |

 Guiding Principles